-- state who was present, time, date and place - use the child's words wherever possible - be factual/state exactly what was said - differentiate clearly between fact, opinion, interpretation, observation and/or allegation - be typed onto the internal referral form as soon as possible
+- state who was present, time, date and place; - use the child's words wherever possible; - be factual/state exactly what was said; - differentiate clearly between fact, opinion, interpretation, observation and/or allegation; - be typed onto CPOMS referral form as soon as possible.

-The Member of the safeguarding team on duty will:-
+The member of the Safeguarding Team on duty will:

-- · Assess any urgent medical needs of the child. - Consider whether the child has suffered, or is likely to suffer significant harm. - Check whether the child is currently subject to a Child Protection or Child in need Plan or has been previously subject to a Plan. - Confirm whether any previous concerns have been raised by staff. - Consider whether the matter should be discussed with the child's parents or carers or whether to do so may put the child at further risk of harm. - Seek advice if unsure that a child protection referral should be made. - Decide whether or not to make a referral to Barking and Dagenham's Triage Service.
-Guidance on how we make these requests to the Triage Service for either support or protection can be accessed at www.bardag-lscb.co.uk - If a referral is not considered appropriate at that stage, the Designated Person will make full written records of the information that they have received detailing the reasons for their judgement that the matter was not referred to the local authority.
+- Assess any urgent medical needs of the child; - · Carry out an assessment of risk for the child; - Consider whether the child has suffered, or is likely to suffer significant harm; - Check whether the child is currently subject to a Child Protection or Child in Need Plan or has been previously subject to a Plan; - Confirm whether any previous concerns have been raised by staff; - Consider whether the matter should be discussed with the child's parents or carers or whether to do so may put the child at further risk of harm; - Seek advice if unsure that a child protection referral should be made; - Decide whether or not to make a referral to Barking and Dagenham's Triage Service.
+Guidance on how we make these requests to the Triage Service for either support or protection can be accessed at www.bardag-lscb.co.uk; - If a referral is not considered appropriate at that stage, the Designated Person will make full written records of the information that they have received detailing the reasons for their judgement that the matter was not referred to the local authority.

-At JRCS, all records are kept in a locked filing cabinet in the Inclusion Managers office and electronically in a secured limited access part of the shared are.
-JRCS child protection team and the Head Teacher have access when needed.
+At JRCS, all records are kept in a locked filing cabinet in the Inclusion Manager's office, electronically in a secured limited access part of the shared area and on CPOMS.
+The JRCS Safeguarding Team and the Headteacher have access when needed.